-In Bulletin (WIRG, Wealden Iron, First series) IX (1976), pp.21-2, 'Two Outlying Ironwork Sites', reference was made to a scatter of bloomery slag thought possibly to be from a Roman road surface.
+In Bulletin 9 (1976), pp.21-2, 'Two Outlying Ironwork Sites', reference was made to a scatter of bloomery slag thought possibly to be from a Roman road surface.
 In 1980 Viscount Monckton informed the writer that excavations were taking place near the former site and material of the Roman period being found.
 A brief visit found an excavation in progress by the Mid-Kent Training School, under Brian and Edna Philp, at TQ 872510.
-Tap slag was scattered over what appeared to be a domestic Roman site, dated by pottery to the second century AD.
+Tap slag was scattered over what appeared to be a domestic Roman site, date by pottery to the second century A.D.
 This seems to give even greater credence to the likelihood of smelting in the immediate neighbourhood.
-An interim report of the excavation appeared in Kent Archaeological Review Winter 1980, 28-29.
+An interim report of the excavation appeared in Kent Archaeological Review, Winter 1980, 28-29.

 Iron Graveslabs with Incised Lettering.